ahmadammar88/-Motor-Vehicle-Thefts-Analysis-SQL-/README.md

 ### Project Overview

+Project Overview
-This project focuses on analyzing stolen vehicles data using SQL.
-The goal is to gain insights into the patterns and characteristics of stolen vehicles by employing SQL queries for data manipulation and analysis.
+This project focuses on analyzing restaurant ratings data using SQL.
+The goal is to gain insights into the patterns and characteristics of restaurant ratings by employing SQL queries for data manipulation and analysis.

 Tools
 - MySQL

 Data Sources

-The primary data source for this project is the MySQL database containing information about stolen vehicles.
-The database schema includes tables for vehicle details, locations, and vehicle makes.
+The primary data sources for this project are CSV files containing information about restaurant ratings.
+The database schema includes tables for consumer preferences, consumer details, restaurant ratings, restaurant details, and restaurant cuisines.

 Functions Used
 The project utilizes various SQL functions for data analysis, including:

-- Joins
+Joins
-- Subqueries
-- Aggregation Functions
+Aggregation Functions
-- Filtering and Sorting
+Filtering and Sorting

-### Data Analysis
+Data Analysis

-Key data analysis tasks performed on the stolen vehicles dataset include:
+Key data analysis tasks performed on the restaurant ratings dataset include:

-1. **Identifying Most Stolen Vehicle Makes:**
+1. **Identifying Most Preferred Cuisines:**
-   - Using aggregate functions to determine the vehicle makes with the highest number of thefts.
+   - Using aggregate functions to determine the cuisines with the highest number of preferences.

-2. **Regional Analysis:**
+Regional Analysis:
-   - Analyzing theft patterns based on regions using joins with location data.
+Analyzing restaurant ratings patterns based on regions using joins with location data.

-3. **Oldest Stolen Vehicles:**
-   - Retrieving information about the oldest stolen vehicles based on the model year.

-4. **Make Details and Thefts:**
+Average Ratings by Consumer:
+Calculating the average overall, food, and service ratings given by each consumer using aggregation functions.
+Consumer and Restaurant Interaction:
-   - Examining the relationship between vehicle makes and thefts using subqueries.
+Examining the relationship between consumers and restaurants using join queries to combine data from multiple tables.
+Most Rated Restaurants:
+Identifying the restaurants with the highest number of ratings using aggregate functions and grouping.
+Top Rated Restaurants:
+Retrieving information about the highest-rated restaurants based on overall rating, food rating, and service rating.

-Feel free to customize this template further based on the specific details of your Stolen Vehicles Data Analysis project.
+Feel free to customize this template further based on the specific details of your Restaurant Ratings Analysis project.